mozilla/janus-plugin-sfu/README.md

 ## Using it with networked-aframe

-You can use this plugin with [A-Frame](https://aframe.io) and networked-aframe.
-The maintained libraries are [Mozilla's networked-aframe](https://github.com/MozillaReality/networked-aframe) and [Synantoo naf-janus-adapter 3.0.x branch](https://github.com/Synantoo/naf-janus-adapter/tree/3.0.x).
-You need to build those libraries yourself if you don't use npm.
+You can use this plugin with [A-Frame](https://aframe.io) and [networked-aframe](https://github.com/networked-aframe/networked-aframe).
+Look at the [adapters table](https://github.com/networked-aframe/networked-aframe#adapters) for a maintained version of the naf-janus-adapter.